 The payment of principal of and interest on, and any premium or other amounts owing in respect of, the Notes are subordinated to the prior payment in full of all existing and future Senior Debt of the Company, including all amounts owing under the Credit Facility.
 The Notes are also effectively subordinated to all Indebtedness and other liabilities and commitments (including trade payables and lease obligations) of the Company's subsidiaries.
-As of December 31, 1997, after giving pro forma effect to the Offering and the application of the net proceeds therefrom, the Notes would have been subordinated to approximately \$66.0 million of Senior Debt of the Company and indebtedness and other obligations of the Company's subsidiaries.
-In addition, the Company would have had approximately \$121.5 million of available borrowings under the Credit Facility.
+As of March 31, 1998 the Notes were subordinated to approximately \$146.6 million of Senior Debt of the Company and indebtedness and other obligations of the Company's subsidiaries.
+In addition, the Company had approximately \$63.0 million of available borrowings under the Credit Facility.
 Consequently, in the event of a bankruptcy, liquidation, dissolution, reorganization or similar proceeding with respect to the Company, assets of the Company will be available to pay obligations under the Notes only after all of its Senior Debt has been paid in full, and there can be no assurance that there will be sufficient assets to pay amounts due on all or any of the Notes.
 In addition, under certain circumstances, the Company may be prohibited by the Indenture from paying amounts due in respect of the Notes, or from purchasing, redeeming or otherwise acquiring the Notes, if a default exists with respect to Senior Debt.
 See "Description of Notes--Subordination."